Archive for the ‘FAQs’ Category

 I am not sure whether I should come by myself or come with my partner.
 Can I come first and then bring my partner later?

 Sometimes it’s hard to know whether to pursue individual or couple therapy, and sometimes both can actually be helpful.
 However, although I do see both individuals and couples in my practice, I can only do one or the other with a particular couple.
 So, if you come alone, I would be able to offer you individual therapy, but I would not later be able to add your partner to do couple therapy.
-(There are lots of reasons for this, including: it can feel unfair to the partner who gets added later; she or he can feel like the therapist is on your “side” and not hers/his; it is also not in keeping with the standard assessment approach I use with all couples, where I meet with the couple together the first time.)
+(There are lots of reasons for this, including: it can feel unfair to the partner who gets added later; she or he can feel like the therapist is on your “side” and not hers/his; and it is not in keeping with the standard assessment approach I use with all couples, where I meet with the couple together the first time.)

 Occasionally, after doing work as a couple, one partner wishes to continue to do individual therapy with me.
 This is possible only if the couples work is finished and/or if the other partner understands and agrees – because we would not later be able to do couples work together again.

-A psychotherapist is any mental health professional who provides “talk therapy” to help individuals, couples, or families to resolve a variety of issues.
-The differences between professionals relate to the years of education, degree, ability (or not) to prescribe medication or to do psychological testing.
-A psychiatrist is a medical doctor who has additional training in psychiatry; she or he specializes in treating mood disorders, can do talk therapy, and is the only clinician in the above list with the ability to prescribe medication to combat mood disorders (including depression).
+A psychiatrist is a medical doctor who has additional training in psychiatry; she or he specializes in treating mood disorders, can do psychotherapy, and is the only clinician in the above list with the ability to prescribe medication to combat mood disorders, including depression.

 Can you prescribe medication?